The CCAT Test Grade 4

 Students should become with the style of question they will find on the paper and take steps to ensure that they are performing to the best of their abilities on the day.

-The best way to familiarise a child with the style of questions that they will find during the CCAT is to spend time doing practice questions and test papers.
+The best way to familiarise a child with the style of questions that they will find during the CCAT is to spend time doing practice questions and sample test papers.

-This is also a good way to get children used to the time constraints of the test and help them to understand what will be expected of them on the day.
+This is also a good way to get children used to the time constraints of the real test and help them to understand what will be expected of them on the day.

 The CCAT is designed to test students with a variety of different question formats.